-Menu/Setup/General settings Function Options Info Current output range Selection • 020 mA • 420 mA Factory setting 420 mA In accordance with NAMUR NE43, the linear range is 3.8 to 20.5 mA (420 mA) or 0 to 20.5 mA (020 mA).
+Menu/Setup/General settings Function Options Info Current output range Selection • 020 mA • 420 mA Factory setting 420 mA In accordance with Namur NE43, the linear range is from 3.8 to 20.5 mA (420 mA) or from 0 to 20.5 mA (020 mA).
 If the range is exceeded or undershot, the current value stops at the range limit and a diagnostic message (460 or 461) is output.
 Failure current 0.0 to 23.0 mA The function meets NAMUR NE43.
 Factory setting 22.5 mA ► Set the current value that should be output at the current outputs in the event of an error.
 The value for Failure current should be outside the measuring range.
-If you have selected Current output range = 020 mA, you should set a fault current between 20.1 and 23 mA.
-If Current output range = 420 mA is selected, you could also define a value of < 4 mA as a fault current.
-The device allows a fault current within the measuring range.
-In such instances, pay attention to any effects this may have on your process.
+If you decided that your Current output range = 020 mA you should set an error current between 20.1 and 23 mA.
+If the Current output range = 420 mA you could also define a value < 4 mA as the error current.
+The device allows an error current within the measuring range.
+In such instances pay attention to any effects this may have on your process.
 Alarm delay 0 to 9999 s The software displays only the errors that are Factory setting 0 s present longer than the set delay time.
 This makes it possible to suppress messages that only occur briefly and are caused by normal process-specific fluctuations.
 Device hold Selection Disabled Enabled You can enable an immediate, general hold (for sensors) here.
-The function acts in the same way as the HOLD softkey in the measuring screens.
+The function acts in the same way as the HOLD soft key in the screens.
 Factory setting Disabled